Description

 Numeracy and Literacy

-Trainee teachers must have achieved level 2 in Maths and English when they start this programme.
+Candidates must demonstrate numeracy and literacy skills at Level 2.
 This means all trainees will have the skills to support their learners in these areas, regardless of their training route.
+All coursework must be completed in English.

 Digital Skills